|

 Patricios as traitors.
 To this day, they are

 considered heroes in Mexico.
-5. In Mexico, a
+5. In

-special day is remembered to celebrate the
+Mexico, a special day is remembered to celebrate

-bravery of the teenaged military cadets at the
+the bravery of the teenaged military cadets at

-military academy at Chapultepec Castle, which
+the military academy at Chapultepec Castle,

-1847.
-"Dia de Los Niños Heroes de
+13, 1847.
+"Dia de Los Niños Heroes

-Chapultepec" ("day of the boy
+de Chapultepec" ("day of the boy

 heroes of Chapultepec), is commemorated